facebookresearch/co-tracker/README.md

 Try these tracking modes for yourself with our [Colab demo](https://colab.research.google.com/github/facebookresearch/co-tracker/blob/master/notebooks/demo.ipynb) or in the [Hugging Face Space 🤗](https://huggingface.co/spaces/facebook/cotracker).

 **Updates:**
+- [June 14, 2024] 📣 We have released the code for [VGGSfM](https://github.com/facebookresearch/vggsfm), a model for recovering camera poses and 3D structure from any image sequences based on point tracking!
+VGGSfM is the first fully differentiable SfM framework that unlocks scalability and outperforms conventional SfM methods on standard benchmarks.

 - [December 27, 2023] 📣 CoTracker2 is now available!
 It can now track many more (up to **265*265**!) points jointly and it has a cleaner and more memory-efficient implementation.
 It also supports online processing.
 See the [updated paper](https://arxiv.org/abs/2307.07635) for more details.
 The old version remains available [here](https://github.com/facebookresearch/co-tracker/tree/8d364031971f6b3efec945dd15c468a183e58212).